OME-Zarr Image Exploration¶

 # Loading a table

-feature_table = ngff_image.table.get_table("regionprops_DAPI")
+feature_table = ngff_image.tables.get_table("regionprops_DAPI")

 feature_table.table